core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 5. Group privacy, by encrypting the countersignature.

 The group mode fulfills the security properties above while also displaying the following benefits.
-First, the use of encryption algorithm that does not provide integrity protection results in a minimal communication overhead, by limiting the message payload to the ciphertext and the encrypted countersignature.
+First, the use of an encryption algorithm that does not provide integrity protection results in a minimal communication overhead, by limiting the message payload to the ciphertext and the encrypted countersignature.
 Second, it is possible to deploy semi-trusted principals such as signature checkers (see {{sec-additional-principals}}), which can break property 5, but cannot break properties 1, 2 and 3.

 ## Security of the Pairwise Mode {#ssec-pairwise-mode-security}